GoogleChromeLabs/web-audio-samples/src/tests/playwright/README.md

 #### `compareBufferData(actualBuffer: Float32Array, expectedBuffer: Float32Array, threshold: number): number`

 Compare two float32arrays sample-by-sample using a relative error threshold.
-Default threshold is 0.01.
+Default threshold is 0.01 for relative floating-point comparison.
 Returns a float for the percentage of array samples that are similar.

 #### `test(testPromise: Promise<T>): void`